gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 following command, replacing `/dev/ttyUSB0` with the device file associated with the Arduino.
 ```
-sudo picocom -b9600 /dev/ttyUSB0
+$ sudo picocom -b9600 /dev/ttyUSB0
+picocom v3.2a

+port is        : /dev/ttyUSB0
+flowcontrol    : none
+baudrate is    : 9600
+parity is      : none
+databits are   : 8
+stopbits are   : 1
+escape is      : C-a
+local echo is  : no
+noinit is      : no
+noreset is     : no
+hangup is      : no
+nolock is      : no
+send_cmd is    : /nix/store/sy0ipq6qy2slql25lbax77i4315bynzp-lrzsz-0.12.20/bin/sz -vv
+receive_cmd is : /nix/store/sy0ipq6qy2slql25lbax77i4315bynzp-lrzsz-0.12.20/bin/rz -vv -E
+imap is        :
+omap is        :
+emap is        : crcrlf,delbs,
+logfile is     : none
+initstring     : none
+exit_after is  : not set
+exit is        : no

+Type [C-a] [C-h] to see available commands
+Terminal ready
+Hello, World!
 ```

+To exit picocom, press Ctrl-a, then Ctrl-x.

+When the Arduino is plugged in via its USB port, connecting to it with picocom will cause the device to reset, so you won't miss the "Hello, World!" message if you don't connect fast enough.
+You can also reset the Arduino by pressing the button near its built-in LEDs.

-Note the `-b9600` sets the baud rate which corresponds to the line `#define BAUD_RATE_HZ 9600` in the program.
+Also note the `-b9600` sets the baud rate which corresponds to the line `#define BAUD_RATE_HZ 9600` in the program.

 So that we don't have to manually run `avr-gcc` every time we compile the code,